SpliceNFT/splicenft/docs/developers.md

 ## Common package

 The `common` package contains code that's shared between our Dapp and the backend.
 Most importantly we make sure serverside and frontend renderers use *exactly* the same code so as not to confuse users with varying visual results.

-If you look at the `extractPalette` export from `img.ts` you'll notice that the code to compute an image's predominant colors is used on the frontend (`dapp/src/components/organisms/CreativePanel:extractPixels`) and on the backend (`backend/src/lib/Origin.ts`).

 Other exports that are exposed by the `common` package are